Maillard Reaction

 - Final stage.
 These intermediates polymerize into melanoidins (the brown pigments you see) and hundreds of volatile flavor and aroma compounds.

-Each food produces a different set of compounds depending on which amino acids and sugars are present, which is why seared beef, toasted bread, and roasted coffee all smell and taste completely different despite all being products of the same reaction.
+Each food produces a different set of compounds depending on which amino acids and sugars are present.
+That's why seared beef, toasted bread, and roasted coffee all smell and taste completely different despite all being products of the same reaction.

 Factors that affect the Maillard reaction